calvinmfloyd/grobblR/README.md

 ## Image Grobs

   - Only images in `.png` format are allowed in grobblR.
+The user must provide either a valid file path or a valid URL to the image.
   - If the user does not want to maintain the aspect ratio of the image and allow it to be stretched within its allotted space, `maintain_aspect_ratio = FALSE` must be inserted within the